ISFJ Personality Type: The Nurturer

 ISFJs are known for their compassion and caring for others, often working to secure the safety and well-being of other people without asking for thanks or anything in return.

-Because they are hard-working, dependable and rarely seek accolades for their own accomplishments, ISFJs are sometimes taken for granted by those around them.
+Because they are hard-working, dependable and rarely seek accolades for their accomplishments, ISFJs are sometimes taken for granted by those around them.
 In some cases, people might even try to take advantage of this reliability.

 ISFJ Compatibility